 Batteries get cold too

 Have you ever stopped to think about how your batteries store energy?
 If you’re like most of us, it’s not something you’ve given much thought to.
 “Batteries charge and hold power to be used later” is a simple enough thought that HOW doesn’t really enter your mind all that often.
 Well, the science behind how your batteries store power is actually really important to this question.
 Batteries essentially consist of three parts, an anode, a cathode, and an electrolyte between them.
 Electrical charge is transmitted from the anode, through the electrolyte to the cathode, where it’s then able to be transmitted out through the battery.
-This is all dependant upon a set of chemical processes in which the individual molecules of these components attract then release ions to generate the electric charge.
+This is all dependent upon a set of chemical processes in which the individual molecules of these components attract then release ions to generate the electric charge.
 As your battery cools down, these chemical processes also slow down.
 This means that your batteries will lose capacity.
 The exact numbers will differ depending on the precise temperature and the chemical makeup of your battery, but a rechargeable battery can lose as much as 50 percent of its capacity in below freezing temperatures.
 To deal with this issue, carry extra batteries and store them in an insulated container to ensure they’re kept at optimal temperature.
 If that’s not an option, stick them in a pocket that’s closest to your body (rather than on the outside of your coat) so your body temperature can help keep them warm.

 So does your screen